artemdudkin/git-backup-cluster/README.md

 ### install "username"

-Create git user (wher repo files) named "username", create git-admin user (named "username-admin") and install gitolite
+Create git user named "username" (i.e. user to store repos), create git-admin user (named "username-admin") and install gitolite.
+You should use this username it 'git clone' command from this host (i.e. git clone username@....).

 ### add repo "name" "path"